On the chain of commuting operators on Banach spaces: Introduction and motivation

+Notably, Theorem \ref{NoCompactAmbrozie} shows the existence of a non-Lomonosov operator of a different type.
+While the non-Lomonosov operators from \cite{Hadwin} and \cite{Read1986} can be connected to a compact operator via a chain of length $3$, the operator from \cite{Ambrozie} cannot be connected to a non-zero compact operator via any finite chain.
+It is worth mentioning that this operator has plenty of invariant subspaces.

 The structure of this note is as follows.
-In Section 2 we give proofs of auxiliary results showing that certain classes of operators can be connected to a rank-one operator via a finite chain.
-In Section 3 we show that operators from Theorem \ref{Hadwin} are of chain $3$.
-In Section 4 we investigate the question of connecting an operator not only to a compact $K$ via a chain of commutation, but to a rank-one $F$.
-In the final section, based on the work of \cite{Ambrozie} we show the existence of an operator $T$ that cannot be connected to a non-zero compact operator with any chain.
+In Section \ref{sec:general_theory}, we provide proofs of auxiliary results showing that certain classes of operators can be connected to a rank-one operator via a finite chain.
+Building on the results from Section \ref{sec:general_theory}, we give a proof of Theorem \ref{Hadwin} in Section \ref{sec:non-lomonosov_shifts} by showing that a general class of weighted shifts on $\ell_p$ ($1\leq p<\infty)$, which includes the operators from Theorem \ref{Hadwin}, is of chain $3$.
+In Section \ref{sec:reducton_to_rank-one}, we investigate the question of connecting an operator not only to a non-zero compact operator $K$ via a chain of commuting operators, but specifically to a rank-one operator $F$.
+In the final section, we give a short exposition of the theory of commuting graphs and prove Theorem \ref{NoCompactAmbrozie}.

-\section{General Theory}
+\section{General theory}